SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 **Colors**

-In the “Colors” section, you specify the colors to be used in your branding version.
+In the “Colors” section you specify the colors to be used in your branding version.

 <img src="/guides/users-guide/administration/admin_BrandingColor.png" alt="Branding color" style="max-width: 100%">